exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 !!! note
-    If the interval is set to 1000 blocks, then blocks `#1000`, `#2000`, `#3000`, ... would be anchored.
+    If the interval is set to 1000 blocks, then blocks `#1000`, `#2000`, `#3000`, ... will be anchored.

 !!! tip
-    The interval may be chosen in a way that under normal conditions the interval between anchored blocks is between 10 minutes and 1 hour.
+    The interval may be chosen so that under normal conditions the interval between anchored blocks is between 10 minutes and 1 hour.

-Sometimes anchoring process timetable could differ from ideal.
-Example is described [here](#skipping-anchoring).
+Sometimes the anchoring process timetable could differ from the ideal.
+An example is described [here](#skipping-anchoring).

 #### Funding UTXO

-To refill anchoring address balance, the Bitcoin funding transaction should be generated that sends money to the current anchoring address.
+To refill the anchoring address balance, a Bitcoin funding transaction, that sends money to the current anchoring address, should be generated.
-Such transaction should be manually written to the global settings.
+Such transactions should be manually added to the global settings.

 The funding UTXO should get enough confirmations before being used.
-However, the network does not check number of confirmations for the provided funding transaction; it is administrators’ duty.
+However, the network does not check the number of confirmations for the provided funding transaction; it is the administrators’ duty.

 ## Changing validators list

-The list of anchoring keys of validators may be changed by a multiple
+The list of anchoring keys of validators may be changed for several
 reasons:

 - periodic key rotation
 - changing the validators’ list: add/replace/remove some validators

-Both ways require disabling old anchoring keys and add new ones.
-As well as the anchoring Bitcoin address is a derivative from the list of anchoring public keys, it should be changed accordingly.
-Pub-keys list is stored in the global configuration; it can be updated by out-of-band means, for example, using [Configuration Update service](configuration-updater.md).
-The following properties should be noticed:
+Both procedures require disabling the old anchoring keys and adding the new ones.
+Additionally, as the anchoring Bitcoin address is a derivative from the list of anchoring public keys, it should be changed accordingly.
+The pub-keys list is stored in the global configuration; it can be updated by out-of-band means, for example, using [Configuration Update service](configuration-updater.md).
+The following properties should be taken into account:

 1. New configuration is spread over nodes.
 It is still not active.
-2. New configuration have additional parameter height when this configuration should be applied.
-It is chosen by administrator.
-The good sense is to choose height so config would be applied in ~3-6 hours after it was sent into Exonum blockchain.
+2. New configuration has an additional parameter that indicates the height when this configuration should be applied.
+It is chosen by the administrator.
+It is recommended to choose the height so that the config will be applied in ~3-6 hours after it is sent into the Exonum blockchain.
-3. After mentioned height takes place, new configuration is applied by every validator simultaneously.
-The list of validators finally is changed.
+3. After the indicated height is reached, the new configuration is applied by every validator simultaneously.
+The list of validators is finally changed.

 !!! warning
-    It is important that pause between configuration appearing and configuration applying is big enough.
-It should be defined in accordance with necessary number of confirmations for the latest LECT.
+    It is important that the pause between configuration appearing and configuration applying is big enough.
+It should be defined in accordance with the necessary number of confirmations for the latest LECT.

 ### Transitional transaction

-Anchoring pubkeys define new Anchoring BTC-address.
-In order to prolong anchoring chain, new anchoring transaction should spend previous anchoring address UTXO and send it to the new anchoring address.
-Such transaction should be committed to the blockchain **before** the list of validators is changed.
+Anchoring pubkeys define the new Anchoring BTC-address.
+In order to prolong an anchoring chain, a new anchoring transaction should spend the previous anchoring address UTXO and send it to the new anchoring address.
+This transaction should be committed to the blockchain **before** the list of validators is changed.
 Thus the anchoring process is suspended.

-- The anchoring service wait until common LECT is committed to the Bitcoin blockchain.
+- The anchoring service waits until a common LECT is committed to the Bitcoin blockchain.
-- After common LECT appears and is committed to the Bitcoin blockchain, the service waits until it will gather sufficient number of confirmations (ex., `24`).
+- After a common LECT appears and is committed to the Bitcoin blockchain, the service waits until it gathers a sufficient number of confirmations (ex., `24`).
-- Further transitional Anchoring transaction proposal is generated.
+- Next, a transitional Anchoring transaction proposal is generated.
 That transaction moves money to the new anchoring address.
-- As anchoring chain is already moved to the new anchoring address, Exonum nodes wait until new validator set is applied.
-The anchoring process is resumed after.
+- As the anchoring chain has already been moved to the new anchoring address, Exonum nodes wait until the new validator set is applied; after that the anchoring process resumes.

-Such process could suspend anchoring transaction on fairly a big time.
+This process can suspend the anchoring transaction for a fairly large amount of time.
-For example, if the service waits until 24 confirmations, total pause could last for 4-6 hours.
+For example, if the service waits for 24 confirmations, the total pause can last for 4-6 hours.

-If latest LECT does not get enough confirmations before the Exonum blockchain moves to the new validators list then anchoring chain is **BROKEN** and could not be prolonged.
+If the latest LECT does not get enough confirmations before the Exonum blockchain moves to the new validators list, the anchoring chain is **BROKEN** and cannot be prolonged.
-To ensure anchoring chain would not be broken during changing pubkeys list, the new configuration activating height should be set big enough.
+To ensure that the anchoring chain is not broken during a change of the pubkeys list, the new configuration activating height should be set to a big enough value.

 ## Recovering broken anchoring

-After anchoring chain was broken administrators must generate new funding transaction to the new anchoring address and add it to the global configuration as funding UTXO.
-New anchoring chain will produced, starting with this funding tx.
-The very first anchoring transaction from this chain would include optional [anchoring-recovering data chunk](#recovery-data-chunk) in the data output.
+After the anchoring chain is broken, administrators must generate a new funding transaction to the new anchoring address and add it to the global configuration as the funding UTXO.
+A new anchoring chain will be produced, starting with this funding transaction.
+The very first anchoring transaction from this chain will include the optional [anchoring-recovering data chunk](#recovery-data-chunk) in the data output.

 ## Available API